gbv/bartoc.org/pages/contributing.md

 ## Technical infrastructure

-BARTOC is based on a technical infrastructure developed as part of [project coli-conc](https://coli-conc.gbv.de/).
+BARTOC is based on a technical infrastructure developed as part of [coli-conc services](https://coli-conc.gbv.de/).
 All parts are published as Open Source.
 In particular these are:

 * BARTOC web interface developed in JavaScript with [Vue](https://v3.vuejs.org/).
 See the [bartoc.org git repository](https://github.com/gbv/bartoc.org#readme) for details.